-Matrix files are tab-separated files that contain a square matrix of values corresponding to binned read counts.
+Text matrix files are inferred from the presence of the '' character in the filename.
+A generic format filename with the chromosome name or chromosome pair should be passed and all chromosomes and pairs will be searched, replacing the '' with the appropriate name (e.g. $40 \text{Kb_counts.matrix}$).
+Text matrix files are tab-separated files that contain a rectangular matrix of values corresponding to binned read counts.
 These files can contain labels with the first line containing a tab followed by a tab-separated list of bin labels and each subsequent line containing a label followed by bin values.
 Labels should be in a format such that the bin position occurs after the 'l' character and in the form chrX:XXXX-XXXX (e.g. interval1|myexpriment|chr3:1000000-1040000).
 If no labels are provided, bins are assumed to be identical to the partitioning in the associated Fend object and starting with the first bin for the associated chromosome(s).
 Labeled matrices need not include all rows or columns for a given paritioning.
 Values falling outside of bins are discarded.

-Each chromosome or chromosome pair (inter-chromosomal interactions) should be in a separate file with the chrosome name appearing before the first '.' in the filename (e.g. chr1.matrix).
-Inter-chromosomal matrix files should be named with the chromosome names separated by 'by' (e.g. chr1_by_chr2.matrix).
+Note: In order to pass the filename format with the '' character, you must enclose the name in quotation marks (e.g. -X "your_name.matrix").